ZissisM/EnergyCrisis/README.md

  [^1]: Running particular code may require the manual selection of the different dataset folders provided (i.e., Country, Combined, or Other).
 The directory required is on the top of each do-file.
- [^2]: The website tool [Datawrapper.de](https://datawrapper.dwcdn.net/Wi1uA/1/) was used for the construction of maps for the Figures with our estimated results.
+ [^2]: The website tool [Datawrapper.de](https://datawrapper.dwcdn.net/Wi1uA/1/) was used for the construction of maps for the Figures with our estimated results (from Hourly_Est country dataset).
+Example [link](https://www.datawrapper.de/_/Wi1uA/) to Fig2B map.
 Powerpoint was used for visual modification and merging of images to create certain figures (i.e., Figure 2).